-- Thailand has strong capacities for case detection, risk assessment, case investigation, laboratory diagnosis, clinical management, infection prevention and control, and risk communication. - Thailand is also updating its dedicated national pandemic influenza preparedness plan (pending approval by the Prime Minister's Cabinet). - With WHO support, the National Institute of Health of Thailand is supporting specimen testing for other countries as requested. - The Health Ministry is conducting modelling exercises with the National Research Council of Thailand to forecast possible scenarios and outcomes as the outbreak evolves in Thailand. - Visitors to Thailand traveling from affected areas are being screened and provided information upon arrival by the Ministry of Public Health, including how to report any possible illness to the Department of Disease Control using the 1422 hotline. - The Ministry has also introduced a self-reporting online tool, available in Thai, English and Chinese, which can be accessed here.
+- Thailand has strong capacities for case detection, risk assessment, case investigation, laboratory diagnosis, clinical management, infection prevention and control, and risk communication. - Thailand is also updating its national pandemic influenza preparedness plan (pending approval by the Prime Minister's Cabinet). - With WHO support, the National Institute of Health of Thailand is supporting specimen testing for other countries as requested. - Visitors to Thailand traveling from affected areas are being screened and provided information upon arrival by the Ministry of Public Health, including how to report any possible illness to the Department of Disease Control using the 1422 hotline. - The Ministry has also introduced a self-reporting online tool, available in Thai, English and Chinese, which can be accessed here.